feathers-nuxt/template-app/README.md

 This is a [sao](https://sao.js.org/) template enabling you to scaffold a feathers+nuxt app in seconds.
 See documentation [site]( https://feathers-nuxt.netlify.com/) for available features.

+**THIS IS ALPHA, BE CAREFUL**

+I'm also VERY interested in feedback / PRs, so send them my way or email me!

 ## Quick Start
 Use npx, if you do not have sao installed. npx comes bundled with npm version 5.2+.
 ```bash